So, the amount of matter in chemistry is denoted by the Greek letter "ny".

 Molecular weight find by adding the atomic mass of atoms that are part of the molecule of a particular substance.
 A classic example of the molecular weight for water molecules: 1 * 2 + 16 = 18 g / mol.

-The amount of the substance is calculated by the formula: n = mM, in which m is the mass of the substance.
+The amount of the substance is calculated by the formula: n = mM, in which m is the mass of a substance.

 Number of molecules: N = NA * n